-Support staff Mr. JM Pushpakumara Visiting Professor of Psychiatry
+Mr. JM Pushpakumara

-2.9.16 Medical Education Unit (MEU) (Phone: +9425 2050654)
+2.9.16 Medical Education Unit (MEU)

-The Medical Education Unit (MEU) was formally established in the Faculty of Medicine and Allied Sciences, Rajarata University of Sri Lanka, with a view of providing sustainable human resource development academic staff of the faculty and conducting research in relation to the training of health professionals in the educational process.
-The MEU has been fully operational for the last 8 years.
-The academic staff qualified in curriculum planning, designing and evaluation, introducing, evaluating and assuring the quality of teaching/ learning and assessment methods.
-With this background, Medical Education Unit has been at the forefront of ensuring the effective and efficient functioning of the MBBS programme offered by the faculty.
+The Medical Education Unit (MEU) was formally established in the Faculty of Medicine and Allied Sciences, Rajarata University of Sri Lanka, with a view of providing sustainable human resource development to the academic staff of the faculty and conducting research in relation to the training of health professionals in the educational process.
+The MEU has been fully operational for the last 9 years.
+The academic staff is qualified in curriculum planning, designing and evaluation, introducing, evaluating, and assuring the quality of teaching-learning and assessment methods.
+With this background, the MEU has been at the forefront of ensuring the effective and efficient functioning of the MBBS programme offered by the faculty.
 It supports the academic staff and the extended faculty to enhance their teaching scholarship through various staff development programmes and research activities.
 The MEU is currently involved in: